So how does it work?

 Missions Committee represents the Church's concern with issues of Christian outreach and the struggle for a just world (Social Responsibility) at home and overseas.

 The Church Stewards see to the smooth running of the church week by week.
-There are three main stewards of which one is the Senior Steward, currently Neil Murgatroyd and there are about 35 door stewards divided into 7 teams who are especially responsible for Sunday services.
+There are three main stewards of which one is the Senior Steward, currently Sue Jones and there are about 35 members of the welcome team who are divided into 7 pairs and are especially responsible for Sunday services and ensuring that people are made welcome.

 For many years our Church has had close links with St Mary's, the Anglican church in Sprotbrough.
 We have services and social events together several times each year, and have been growing closer.
 As a mark of this trend and of our commitment to working together here in the name of Christ, we celebrated the Millennium by signing a formal Covenant.
 Representatives of our two churches now meet regularly as The Forum, to keep each other properly informed, and also to plan projects and events together.
 Representatives of other denominations are being co-opted onto this Forum.

-It works ecumenically, through 'Churches Together in Sprotbrough'.
+It works ecumenically, through 'Christians Together in Sprotbrough'.
 More information concerning the local Anglican church, St. Mary's, can be obtained from their web site www.stmarys-sprotbrough.co.uk